ImreAngelo/OAuth2.1-with-WebAuthn/README.md

 - **Post-Compromise Security:** Master keys are rotated periodically.
 Even if an attacker eventually recovers a historical master key, data added to the database after the rotation remains protected.
 <!-- Recovering the master key will likely take much longer than the key-rotation time, so new data added to the DB that was not part of the original leak is still safe even if the attacker recovers the original master key.  -->

-> [!NOTE]
+> [!IMPORTANT]
 > The project uses AES-128 DEKs and AES-256 master keys by default.
 Breaking these encryptions are considered unfeasible, the data is likely safe even if the database is leaked.
->
->

 ## WebAuthn
 *explanation*